tdiesler/wildfly-camel/examples/camel-jms-tx/README.md

 1. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full-camel.xml`
 2. Build and deploy the project `mvn install -Pdeploy`
-3. When the WildFly server has started, browse to http://localhost:8080/example-camel-jms-tx/orders
+3. When the server has started, browse to http://localhost:8080/example-camel-jms-tx/orders

 You should see a page titled 'Orders Received'.
 As we send orders to the example application, a list of processed orders will be listed on this page.